 Shoulder pain is the third most common cause of people reporting to see a physiotherapist behind back pain and knee pain.
 There are number of problems that can affect your shoulder such as:

-At our shoulder pain and upper limb clinic in Wandsworth Town, Clapham Junction and Battersea Nine Elms we will assess your shoulder and let you know what is causing your pain and put a treatment and exercise plan together for you.
+At our shoulder pain and upper limb clinic in Wandsworth Town, Putney, Clapham Junction, Chelsea and Battersea Nine Elms we will assess your shoulder and let you know what is causing your pain and put a treatment and exercise plan together for you.

 In your first session with the physiotherapist we will carry out a very detailed assessment of your shoulder asking you how long you have had the pain, what may have caused it, how your symptoms differ throughout the day, what aggravates and what eases your symptoms, and also ask you some past medical history questions.